 The Residents – Spotted Pinto Queen

-This previously unreleased outtake gives off the atmosphere of a somber farewell song and is radically different from the opulently weird original Spotted Pinto Bean that appeared on the band’s debut LP Meet The Residents, released on their own label.
+This previously unreleased outtake conveys the atmosphere of a sombre farewell song and differs radically from the opulent and whimsical original Spotted Pinto Bean, which appeared on the band’s debut album Meet The Residents, released on their own label.
 (1972-73, Ralph Records / RE: New Ralph Too)

 The Residents – Soulful Sax

-Made to have some fun when stuck with creating the complex concept album Eskimo, this is from a series with instrumental backing tracks, of which some eventually found their way into the 7” EP Duck Stab.
+Created for fun while working on the complex concept album Eskimo, this track comes from a series of instrumental backing tracks, some of which eventually found their way onto the 7″ EP Duck Stab.
 (1977, New Ralph Too)

 The Residents – Hello Skinny

-From the Buster & Glen EP, released at a time when the band became successful among new wave aficionados.
+From the EP Buster & Glen, released at a time when the band was becoming popular with new wave aficionados.
 (1978, Ralph Records / RE: New Ralph Too)

 The Residents – Walter Westinghouse

-The mini-opera Walter Westinghouse is about primitive humanoids who are replaced by a new creature destined to rule the world just as poorly.
+The mini-opera Walter Westinghouse is about primitive humanoids who are replaced by a new creature destined to rule the world just as badly.
 (1976, Ralph Records / RE: New Ralph Too)

 The Residents and Snakefinger – Plants

-From a medley of children’s songs; realized with toy instruments provided generously by Toys-R-Us, Inc., so that the studio was about two feet under children’s toys during production.
+From a medley of children’s songs; realised with toy instruments generously provided by Toys-R-Us, Inc., so that during production the studio was buried under about two feet of children’s toys.
 (1980, Ralph Records / RE: New Ralph Too)

 The Residents – Middle East Dance (From ‘ICE2’)

-With the concept album Eskimo, The Residents began to explore the realm of world music before it became popular.
-This approach also gave rise to excursions into other regions of the world such as Kenya, Scotland and the Middle East. (around 1980, New Ralph Too)
+With their concept album Eskimo, The Residents began exploring world music even before it became popular.
+This approach also led to excursions into other regions of the world, such as Kenya, Scotland and the Middle East. (around 1980, New Ralph Too)

 The Residents – Devotion?

-From the rock opera God In Three Persons about a man who becomes the manager of a pair of conjoined twins with miraculous healing powers used to cure the masses.
-Performed again in 2020 at MoMA in NYC.
+From the rock opera God In Three Persons about a man who becomes the manager of a pair of Siamese twins with miraculous healing powers, used to heal the masses.
+Performed again in 2020 at MoMA in New York City.
 (1988, Rykodisc)

 The Residents – His Latest Flame

-Having been exposed to Elvis Presley’s music from childhood in the Fifties, The Residents decided to dedicate an entire album to the King of Rock & Roll in 1989 when they explored the importance of Old West poetry and folk songs to much popular American music.
+Having grown up listening to Elvis Presley’s music since their childhood in the 1950s, The Residents decided in 1989 to dedicate an entire album to the King of Rock & Roll as they explored the significance of poetry and folk songs of the Old West to popular American music.
 (1989, Enigma)

 The Residents – The New Hymn (Recessional)

-From a 12″ with pre-recorded material that accompanied the band’s first tour project, the theatrical Mole Show about a conflict between two cultures – the leisure-minded, bland Chubs and the Moles who seek salvation in hard work.
+From a 12″ record with pre-recorded material that accompanied the band’s first tour project, the theatrical Mole Show about a conflict between two cultures – the leisure-oriented, boring Chubs and the Moles, who seek salvation in hard work.
 (1982, Ralph Records / RE: Klanggalerie)

 The Residents – The Weatherman (feat.
 Molly Harvey)

-Split into the parts Loss, Denial, and The Three Metaphors, the album Demons Dance Alone deals with the attack on the World Trade Center in New York City on September 11th 2001.
-The ballad The Weatherman is from the Loss section.
+The album Demons Dance Alone is divided into three parts: Loss, Denial and The Three Metaphors, and deals with the attack on the World Trade Centre in New York City on 11 September 2001.
+The ballad The Weatherman comes from the Loss section.
 (2002, Ralph America)